 We are only required by Statute and Regulation to provide an annual written update to anyone (including you!) involved in your affairs in which we are acting.
 However, if you need an update at any time, you simply need to call us!

 For formal purposes, REGULATION (EU) No 524/2013 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 21 May 2013 on online dispute resolution for consumer disputes and amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC (Regulation on consumer ODR) therefore does not apply.
 If you require more information on this please click here.

 It is considered that office holders are permitted to record a virtual meeting to provide clear evidence of the proceedings of the meeting.
 Provided each attendee gives consent (which can be inferred, depending on the circumstances), recording the creditor meeting is permissible under the Regulation of Investigatory Powers Act 2000.
 However, as a person’s image is personal data, the recording would qualify as a processing of personal data.
-Please note that as regards this, Martin Williamson and ipd are registered Data Controllers (see tab below).
+In this respect, please see our Data Protection Policies.